ericsorenson/Sublime-W3CValidators/README.md

 ## About

-This is a simplified markup validator package for the Sublime Text 2 text editor that uses the W3C validator web service located at [http://validator.w3.org](http://validator.w3.org).
+This is a simplified markup validator package for the Sublime Text editor that uses the W3C validator web service located at [http://validator.w3.org](http://validator.w3.org).

 Unlike similar packages, curl is not required!

 ##Installation